 See the Windows images listed on the Public Images page.

-For details about how to view the information: Log in to the management console, choose Image Mgmt Service, click the Public Images tab, and select ECS system disk image and Windows from the drop-down lists, respectively.
+Log in to the management console, choose Image Management Service, click the Public Images tab, and select ECS image and Windows from the drop-down lists, respectively.

 - SUSE Linux Enterprise Server 11 SP4 64bit (The kernel version is 3.0.101-68-default or 3.0.101-80-default.)

 - SUSE Linux Enterprise Server 12 64bit (The kernel version is 3.12.51-52.31-default.)

 - SUSE Linux Enterprise Server 12 SP1 64bit (The kernel version is 3.12.67-60.64.24-default.)

 - SUSE Linux Enterprise Server 12 SP2 64bit (The kernel version is 4.4.74-92.35.1-default.)